jonlpersson/ed-latimore/site/_drafts/25-boxing-tips-for-both-beginners-and-professionals.md

 As an amateur boxer, I had over 10 different coaches.
 At one point in time or the other, I was coached by

-* Tom Yankello
+* Tom Yankello.
+2022 Pennsylvania Boxing Hall of Fame inductee.&nbsp;
-* Manny Robles
+* Manny Robles.
+Trained world champion Andy Ruiz Jr. and 2012 Heavyweight Olympian Dominic Breazeale.
-* Jamal Abdullah
+* Jamal Abdullah.&nbsp;
-* John Hernandez Bray
+* John Hernandez Bray.
+2018 California Boxing Hall of inductee.
-* Henry Tillman
+* Henry Tillman.&nbsp;
 * Courage Tshabalala

 For any skeptics of my experience with so many coaches, the reason this happened is because of the unique circumstance of my training.
 I managed to get recruited to All-American Heavyweights during the final 2 years of my amateur career.